openzfs/openzfs-docs/docs/Developer Resources/Building ZFS.rst

 Build Options
 ~~~~~~~~~~~~~

-There are two options for building ZFS on Linux, the correct one largely
+There are two options for building OpenZFS; the correct one largely
 depends on your requirements.

 -  **Packages**: Often it can be useful to build custom packages from